bugsnag/bugsnag-unity/UPGRADING.md

 If you are using the `DiscardClasses` and `RedactedKeys` sections of the Bugsnag Unity Configuration Window, you can enter Regex patterns as strings and they will be converted into Regex objects when the Bugsnag SDK is started.

-`Event.Unhandled` (accessed via OnError and OnSend callbacks) is now non null.
+`Event.Unhandled` (accessed via OnError and OnSend callbacks) is now non-nullable.

 ## 6.x to 7.x